There are a few different estimation techniques that you can use as a business owner.

 Parametric estimation is another ballpark estimate technique but is slightly more accurate than top-down and analogous estimation.

-Like analogous estimation, it uses a previous project to assess a new project’s costs.
-However, in this method, it uses a variable from the first project and adjusts the costs in relation to the variable and the new project’s scale.
+Like analogous estimation, parametric estimates use previous projects to assess a new project’s costs.
+However, the parametric estimate method uses a variable from the first project.
+Then, it adjusts the costs in relation to the variable and the new project’s scale.

 Pros of parametric estimates: